Are you looking for things to do in Honolulu with kids? Keep scrolling to learn how to do the Oahu Manoa Falls hike with kids.

 If your shoes get all muddy on the hike, head to that little restaurant I mentioned, and instead of going in, cross the pedestrian bridge.
 They have a hose where you can spray off your shoes.

 If you want to make a full day of it, I suggest visiting the Lyon Arboretum (a botanical garden).
-Reservations open a week in advance, and you will utilize the same parking lot.
+Reservations open a week in advance, and you will utilize the same parking lot on Manoa road.

 Would We Recommend This Oahu Waterfall Hike to Families?

-While Oahu is not known for its waterfalls, the beauty of Manoa Falls and the surrounding area are worth a visit.
+While Oahu is not known for its waterfalls, the beauty of Manoa Falls and the surrounding area is worth a visit.

 Find her @thebeccarobins on Instagram and Twitter